-Simon has spent a lot of time on this project and what follows is the text for inclusion in a number of possible publications including - A pocket guide (A5 in b&w); A coffee table book (A4 in colour); An interactive CD guide (collaboration with http://actualeducation.co.uk/); and maybe an E-book and a Smart Phone app.
-The guide will also be available to download from the Friends of York Walls website.
+A full FoYW web version in colour with maps, drawings and lots of photographs is also being prepared; A "coffee table" book (A4 in colour + more photographs) is being considered; An interactive CD guide (in collaboration with http://actualeducation.co.uk/) is in work; and maybe an E-book and a Smart Phone app. will be considered.
+The guide text will always be available to download from the Friends of York Walls website in some format.